SAP-archive/cloud-workflow-codejam/exercises/07/readme.md

 In the previous exercise you used the SAP API Business Hub to explore and use the Workflow API.
 With the confidence gained in those steps, it's now time to make similar calls, to create a new workflow instance, from a 3rd party API client - Postman.

 Postman is a very capable HTTP client with many features.
-In this exercise you'll use some of them:
+In this exercise you'll use some of them, specifically environments and variables, and make use of the built-in support for OAuth 2.0.

-- Environments & Variables
-- Collections and the Collection Runner

 Using these features, you can achieve a semi-automated mechanism for creating new instances of your "orderprocess" workflow definition.